sebastian-software/edgestack/about.md

 - Built on redux - works fine together with Redux development tools
 - Far smaller and less complex than Relay while keeping most of its more advanced features.
+- GraphQL is very interesting for

 ### Webpack

 - Hot Module Reloading for excellent developer productivity.
+It effectively refreshes rebuild modules via a WebSocket connection to the client.
-- HardSource Plugin for Webpack for smart loader caching and dramatically increased rebuild performance.
+- We integrated the HardSource Plugin for smart loader caching and dramatically increased rebuild performance.
+- Everything is regarded as an valid input module.
+So instead of writing manual tasks which deal with non-JS assets we let Webpack solve all of these requirements and apply its magic.

 ### PostCSS